 Why billable expense income is important for tax deductions

 Billable expense income is important when filing small business taxes.
-Neglecting to record it or mis-categorizing business expense income as general expenses can result in a higher tax liability for the company.
-Business expenses are generally 100% tax deductible.
-On the other hand, general expenses may be subject to limitations.
+Neglecting to record it or miscategorizing business expense income as general expenses can result in higher tax liability.
+That’s because business expenses are generally 100% tax deductible, while general expenses may be subject to limitations.

 Travel expenses are a good example of this.
-If you travel frequently, but don’t attribute your travel expenses as a business expense for a specific client, the IRS may not allow you to deduct those travel expenses.
+If you travel frequently but don’t attribute your travel costs as a business expense for a specific client, the IRS may not allow you to deduct them.
 Think of it as making sure there’s a paper trail.
-Record the airfare, rent-a-cars, and hotel charges as itemized expenses and include them on the client invoice.
+Track billable expenses while you travel and be sure to include them on the client invoice.

 There are also indirect tax implications of not properly keeping track of business expenses.
 In 2018, the Trump administration added the “Qualified Business Income Deduction.”
 If the taxable income of a company is below $163,000, you may be eligible for a 20% tax deduction.
 Failing to record business expenses in the right category could cost you this deduction.

-How to track billable expense income in QuickBooks
+How to account for billable expenses in QuickBooks

 Connect your accounting software with Ramp

-Through our Quickbooks integration, Ramp can help you digitize your expense policy, auto-categorize expenses, support multiple entities as you scale your company, and automate reimbursements.
-With this integration, you can also split transactions, allocating business expenses by job, client, location, or project code.
+Through our Quickbooks integration, Ramp can help you digitize your expense policy, auto-categorize expenses, and automate reimbursements.
+You can also split transactions, allocating business expenses by job, client, location, or project code.

-Ramp also connects with a whole suite of popular accounting software such as Sage, NetSuite, Xero, and dozens of other via Universal CSV.
+Ramp also connects with a whole suite of popular accounting software including Sage, NetSuite, and Xero.